SnowdogApps/magento2-theme-blank-sass/README.md

 ## Current status
 Theme is **ready to use** as Composer package with Magento 2.
-Still a lot of things needs to be fixed or polished, but definietly it's working :smile:
+Still a lot of things needs to be fixed or polished, but it's definitely working :smile:

 ## Installation
 * `composer require snowdog/theme-blank-sass`